-In April 2017, CAFA initiated the CAFA Gold Program as a pilot program in cooperation with Freddie Mac.
+In April, 2017 CAFA initiated the CAFA Gold Program as a pilot program in cooperation with Freddie Mac.
 This program is a market rate program with down payment and closing cost assistance in the form of a soft second mortgage (a second lien on the property that has no interest and no payments which is forgiven over a period of 7 or 10 years).
 Freddie Mac Seller/Servicers in this program are allowed to originate and service their own loans.
-For 2018 Assurance Financial was the only Seller/Servicer originating loans in this program.
+For 2018, Assurance Financial was the only Seller/Servicer originating loans in this program.

 Gateway Mortgage Group was added as a Seller/Servicer in 2019.
 CAFA earns a one-time fee for these loans at the closing of the first mortgage.
 See the chart below for a year over year comparison of new loans and fees.
+The Authority also earns on the Assurance and Gateway loans an ongoing fee from Freddie Mac on the Conventional loans and an ongoing fee from Gateway on the Government loans, both of which are calculated on the outstanding balance of the first mortgage loans.